Ann Stanton, OTR/L, CHT, BCB- Co-Owner

 In 2006, Hilary was trained through the Norton School of Lymphatic Therapy and became a Certified Lymphedema Therapist.
 Through this experience, she developed a special interest in breast cancer rehabilitation and later became a formally trained specialist.
 Hilary has been able to wrap together her professional passions for oncology rehabilitation and hand/upper extremity therapy and offer an innovative, comprehensive recovery program.

 Hilary’s gentle demeanor and psychology background adds a valuable dimension to the Seacoast’ team of seasoned hand therapists.
 Her clinical interests include orthopedic and nerve injuries, joint and tendon repairs, custom splint fabrication, and providing education for joint protection and lifestyle management of various arthritic diseases.

-Hilary resides in Portland with her husband and two young boys.
+Hilary resides in Yarmouth with her husband and two boys.
 She enjoys spending time at the beach, skiing, running, and exploring Portland’s restaurants.
 She is a member of American Occupational Therapy Association, American Society of Hand Therapists, and the New England Hand Society.

 Nancy graduated from the University of New England in 2004 with her Master’s Degree in Occupational Therapy.
 She became certified in lymphedema management and risk reduction over 10 years ago through the Norton School of Lymphatic Therapy.

 Nancy believes in a holistic approach to successful cancer rehabilitation that encompasses both the physical and psychosocial effects of cancer.
 Her education and experience in breast cancer rehabilitation has made her proficient in treatment and management of post-operative complications including pain, axillary web syndrome, radiation fibrosis, scar tissue, shoulder dysfunction and the impact of breast cancer on intimacy and self-esteem.